Northern rebels agree to join talks on Yemen's future

 The Houthi rebels have previously refused to take part in the national dialogue, an element of the Saudi- and U.S.-backed transition deal that removed Yemen’s longtime president from office this year in a bid to avert civil war.

-Washington and Riyadh want to see that transition stabilize the impoverished country, whose army is fighting al Qaeda-linked Islamists who took over parts of its south during last year’s uprising against former President Ali Abdullah Saleh.
+Washington and Riyadh want to see that transition stabiles the impoverished country, whose army is fighting al Qaeda-linked Islamists who took over parts of its south during last year’s uprising against President Ali Abdullah Saleh.

-Dayfallah al-Shami, a member of the Houthis’ politburo, said the decision to take part did not mean they endorsed the transition plan, which was silent on the north: “Going to the dialogue doesn’t mean accepting the Gulf initiative.”

 A member of the committee preparing for the talks, set for August in Cairo, said they will include prominent figures of a secessionist movement in southern Yemen, formerly a separate state whose 1990 union with the north collapsed into civil war four years later.